adumlao/this.state/this_state/README.md

 **RESOLUTION**: creating different handle submits for each form.

 **ERROR**: button click on representative id triggers an api call but does not recognize the value of the ID.
-**RESOLUTION**: pass props back to the parent using the spread operator and link the value to the target event.
+**RESOLUTION**: pass the value of the button on click as the parameter of the api call.

 ```
       async submitSpecificSenator(ev){